adelowo/dotfiles/README.md

 Currently using Zellij and Wezterm

-I am making critical updates to my dotfiles.
+I am always making updates to my dotfiles.
 Why?

 - To fix organization.
 I started using Neovim in 2017 and i ended up with a ridiculously large `init.vim` because i was just learning on the go